 Subject: Extended leave, emails will be deleted

 Text: I am out of the office for an extended period.
 I plan to return to the office by [date].
 In my absence, please contact [designated person].
-All email sent to my mailbox before [date] will be deleted without being read.
-If you need communicate with me after [date], please call or re-send your message when I return to the office.
+All email sent to my mailbox before [date] will be deleted.
+If you need communicate with me after [date], please call or re-send your message after I return to the office.